 Paper - your customer completes a paper Direct Debit request form and returns it to you.

-Phone - you can collect customer details over the phone, using a bank-approved script.
+Phone - you can collect customer details over the phone, using a bank or provider-approved script.

 Paper Direct Debit Requests